International Va'a Federation

 The founding members were (1) the Kalifornia Outrigger Association (KOA) which has been renamed Southern California Outrigger Racing Association (SCORA) in 2004, (2) the Hawaiian Canoe Racing Association (HCRA) and (3) the Federation Française de Pirogue Polynésienne (which has become the Fédération Tahitienne de Va’a).

-At the 13th World Sprints 2008 in Sacramento (USA), adaptive paddling was for the first time included in the official program as a fully recognized medal discipline.
-It is now referred to as Para Va'a around the world.
+At the 13th World Sprints in 2008 in Sacramento (USA), adaptive paddling was included for the first time as a fully recognized medal discipline.
+This discipline is now referred to worldwide as Para Va’a.

-As the governing body of the international va’a sport, the IVF now counts more than 35 members and member areas.
+As the governing body for international va’a sport, the IVF now comprises more than 35 members and member areas.

 Copyright all rights reserved.
 International Va'a Federation